behnazkhoshnood/Nonogram-puzzle/README.md

   - Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.

-  - Hover effect hvr-sweep-to-bottom has been used in menu buttons.
+  - The hover effect hvr-sweep-to-bottom has been used in menu buttons.

   - Hover.css was used on the Sign in / Sign up button.